- Green >

 Brass is a strong, corrosion-resistant, and relatively inexpensive alloy made from a combination of zinc and copper, and on account of its bright, golden color, the material has long been a favorite material for home furnishings and decorative accents.

 Like any metal, brass can become dull and tarnished over time.
-However, with only a little bit of knowledge—and some elbow grease, too—you can keep your brass accents polished and shining.
+However, with only a little bit of knowledge — and some elbow grease, too— you can learn how to clean brass to keep it polished and shining.
 In fact, many common cleaning products are already in your kitchen cabinets!

-The first thing you need to determine before cleaning and polishing any brass object is whether the item is solid brass, or brass-plated steel, zinc, or cast iron.
+The first thing you need to determine before polishing and cleaning brass is whether the item is solid brass, or brass-plated steel, zinc, or cast iron.
 The easiest way to check is by placing a small magnet on the piece you’re not sure about.
 Magnets will not stick to solid brass, so if the magnet sticks, the piece is brass-plated.
 Plated items can be cleaned with hot soapy water, but rubbing or polishing them too aggressively can remove the brass plating, so proceed with caution.

 There are numerous ways to clean solid brass.
 Your approach should depending on the level of dust, dirt, or tarnish that has built up.
 Here are a few tips and techniques:

-There are a few areas of concern that you should be aware of when it comes to cleaning and polishing brass:
+There are a few areas of concern that you should be aware of when it comes to polishing and cleaning brass:

 Regular cleaning and polishing with a microfiber cloth will help keep dust and dirt from accumulating and keep your brass accents lovely and lustrous.